Aketon, Rules for Medieval RPGs

 #

-If you want to use spells with spell levels, give the cast +0 to cast level one spells and -X to cast spells over level one where X = the spell's level.
+If you want to use spells with spell levels, give the caster +0 to cast level one spells and -X to cast spells over level one where X = the spell's level.
 If you have cantrips, the cantrip has +2 to cast.
 Spell levels actually have origins in CHAINMAIL, I only didn't include them because I normally don't use them.
-Here's a table with what class levels should start getting which level of spells:
+Here's a table with what classes should start getting which level of spells at what level of their class:

 Spell Level | Priest Level | Seer Level |